PerfVec/PerfVec/README.md

 Make a copy of it, and then put the input path and size in `sim_datasets`.

 4. Run the trained PerfVec model.
+The following command will generate a representation file `res/prep_<cfg_name>_<checkpoint_name>.pt` in the format of PyTorch tensor, which can be used for performance prediction.

     ```
     python -m ML.test --sbatch --no-save --sim-length=<# instructions> --cfg=<config name> \\
       --rep --checkpoints=<pretrained model checkpoint> <pretrained model instantiation>
-    ```

-It will generate a representation file `res/prep_<cfg_name>_<checkpoint_name>.pt` in the format of PyTorch tensor, which can be used for performance prediction.

-Alternatively, you can use the following command to directly make performance prediction with a pre-trained model that includes microarchitecture representations.

-    ```
-    python -m ML.test --sbatch --no-save --sim-length=<# instructions> --cfg=<config name> \\
-      --sim --checkpoints=<pretrained model checkpoint> <pretrained model instantiation>
     ```

 ### Making performance prediction